microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/siteprotectionrule.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Describes a site protection rule associated with [sharePointProtectionPolicy](../resources/sharepointprotectionpolicy.md) and its properties.
+Represents the properties of a protection rule associated with a [sharePointProtectionPolicy](../resources/sharepointprotectionpolicy.md).

 Inherits from [protectionRuleBase](../resources/protectionrulebase.md).